Jim Walden (American football): Iowa State

 In the spring of 1994, Walden secured star running back Troy Davis from Florida.
 Davis later had consecutive 2,000-yard rushing seasons, but it was after Walden's departure.

 After starting the 1994 campaign 0–2, many fans began to criticize his coaching ability.
 He began his weekly press conference by handing out the records of Dennis Erickson, Johnny Majors, and Earle Bruce while they were at Washington State and Iowa State.
 He then handed out Iowa State's overall record in football since fielding its first team in 1892, which, at the time, was 423–461–45—a .480 percentage, and compared his record to that one.
 Walden claimed that he was as good a coach or better than Erickson, Majors, and Bruce.
 The difference was, according to Walden, they left for better schools while he stayed at Iowa State.

-On Thursday, November 3, 1994, after starting the season 0–7–1, Walden informed his team that he would resign at season's end.
+On November 3, 1994, after starting the season 0–7–1, Walden informed his team that he would resign at season's end.
 He was allowed to coach his final three games by the university, but banned from coaching his last game at Colorado because of criticizing the officials after the Kansas State game.
 Kansas State's Nyle Wiren had body-slammed Walden's quarterback Todd Doxzon into the turf head first.
 Nothing was called and Walden, with nothing to lose, went off on the officiating after the game: